-All vehicles operated on the University campus must be registered with the Office of Public Safety.
-Students with motorized vehicles must register their vehicles and display the current decal when they register for school.
+All vehicles operated on the University campus must be registered with the Oakwood University Police Department (OUPD).
+Students with motorized vehicles must register their vehicles and display the current decal when they are enrolled in school.

 Specifically marked parking spaces are reserved 24 hours a day, 7 days a week.